Luis Garcia Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Rangers have a 3.95 team ERA that ranks 10th across all league pitching staffs.

-- Rangers pitchers combine to allow 90 home runs (one per game), the sixth-fewest in baseball.
+- Rangers pitchers combine to give up 92 home runs (one per game), the eighth-fewest in baseball.

-- Bradford (0-1) takes the mound for the Rangers in his fifth start of the season.
-He has a 4.98 ERA in 21 2/3 innings pitched, with 24 strikeouts.
+- Heaney makes the start for the Rangers, his 17th of the season.
+He is 5-5 with a 4.12 ERA and 89 strikeouts in 83 2/3 innings pitched.

-- His most recent appearance was in relief on Monday when the left-hander tossed 2 1/3 scoreless innings against the Houston Astros without allowing a hit.
+- His most recent appearance was on Sunday against the Houston Astros, when the lefty tossed five scoreless innings while allowing three hits.

-- The 25-year-old has amassed an ERA of 4.98, with 10 strikeouts per nine innings, in six games this season.
-Opponents have a .228 batting average against him.
+- The 32-year-old has an ERA of 4.12, with 9.7 strikeouts per nine innings, in 16 games this season.
+Opponents have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.